Use buzz words that will gain approval from the payer

 Keep visits and communication focused and on track.

 Physicians spend a significant amount of their workdays-probably 20% or more-on uncompensated tasks thanks to a barrage of regulatory requirements, says Joseph Valenti, MD, a board member of the Physicians Foundation, a nonprofit physician advocacy group.

 “This equates to at least $50,000 of lost revenue per physician annually,” he says.
 “This magnitude of uncompensated time often leads to physician burnout and forces many physicians to close their practices.”

-See the slides below for some tips from board members on reducing the amount of uncompensated time you spend in your practice:
+See the slides above for some tips from board members on reducing the amount of uncompensated time you spend in your practice: